 For carnitas tacos, I shred the meat up into small, bite-sized pieces, then crisp it up either on a pan on the stove, or on a baking sheet under the broiler.
 For just a couple of servings, the pan works just fine.
 Add a little oil and heat on high.
 Then add the meat and allow it to brown without moving it for around 30 seconds per side.

-When the meat is crisped up, you can pile it onto warmed corn tortillas, followed by diced onion, cilantro and a spritz of lime.
+When the meat is crisped up, you can pile it onto warmed corn tortillas, followed by diced onion or pico de gallo, cilantro and a spritz of lime.